GoogleCloudPlatform/ruby-docs-samples/CONTRIBUTING.md

 A tutorial sample may include command-line application(s) or web application(s).

+For example, the web applications in the [`appengine`](appengine/) directory are used by short [tutorials](https://cloud.google.com/appengine/docs/flexible/ruby/how-to).

 The purpose of tutorial applications is very different from reference snippets.

 A tutorial application should be an idiomatic Ruby application.